dssg/triage/docs/sources/quickstart.md

 project.
 It also needs a **date field** to specify the date each event occurred in order to use it appropriately in building and validating models.

 #### Examples
-1. healthcare: Typical data from EHR systems will have a table about the demographics of each patient.
+1. Healthcare: Typical data from EHR systems will have a table about the demographics of each patient.
 The `entity_id` will be the patient id (typically MRN) here.
 Then there are tables that have a row for each `encounter`, or `diagnosis`, or `procedure` with a patient identified (through the entity_id column), a timestamp, and additional information/columns about that `encounter`, or `diagnosis`, or `procedure`.
 All of these tables are provided as input to triage in a postgresql database.

-2. education: the entity_id will typically be the student_id and the events include things like a grade in a class in a given year, a test score n a test at a given time, graduation, etc.
+2. Education: the entity_id will typically be the student_id and the events include things like a grade in a class in a given year, a test score n a test at a given time, graduation, etc.

 ### 4. Set up Triage configuration files

-The Triage configuration file sets up the modeling process to mirror the operational scenario the models will be used in.
-This involves defining the cohort to train/predict on, when the prediction is taking place, the outcome we're predicting, how far out we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, what are the resources available to intervene to define the evaluation metric, etc.
+The Triage configuration file sets up the modeling process to match the deployment scenario the models will be used in.
+This involves defining the cohort to train/predict on, when the prediction is taking place, the outcome we're predicting, how far out we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, the quantity of resources available to intervene to define the evaluation metric, etc.

-A lot of details about each section of the configration file can be found [here](https://github.com/dssg/triage/blob/master/example/config/experiment.yaml), but for the moment we'll start with the much simpler configuration file below:
+A lot of details about each section of the configuration file can be found [here](https://github.com/dssg/triage/blob/master/example/config/experiment.yaml), but for the moment we'll start with the much simpler configuration file below:

 ```yaml
 config_version: 'v8'